aireilly/SubVale/README.md

 # Vale + Sublime Text

-> NOTE: This project has been deprecated in favor of [SublimeLinter-contrib-vale](https://packagecontrol.io/packages/SublimeLinter-contrib-vale).
-At the time of creating this plugin, I was unhappy with how SublimeLinter implemented a number of features&mdash;however, [v4.0.0](https://forum.sublimetext.com/t/sublimelinter-4-beta/34022) has since addressed these concerns.

-A **Sublime Text 3** (build 3080+) package for [Vale][Vale-home], the customizable linter for prose.
+A **Sublime Text 4** package for [Vale][Vale-home], the customizable linter for prose.

+## HACK

+* Zip the contents of the SubVale folder > Vale.sublime-package and mv to ~/.config/sublime-text/Installed Packages/
+* Put settings in ~/.config/sublime-text/Packages/User/Vale.sublime-settings

 ### Interactive Linting